 Based in Delhi, L.S.N Automobile is a leading name in the engineering sector.
-The company is engaged in manufacturing a wide range of engineering items.
-For its manufacturing operation, the company imports engineering items from a vendor situated in Maldives.
+The company manufactures a wide range of engineering items.
+For its manufacturing operation, the company also imports engineering items from a vendor situated in Maldives.

-Last year, the company placed an order of importing engineering items worth Rs 50 lakh from a vendor situated in Maldives.
-L.S.N Automobile paid for all the consignment prior to receiving them.
-The shipment was scheduled to arrive India in ten days, however, when it was still in transit, it rained heavily and created the situation similar to flood.
-Though all crew members were saved, the entire consignment got damaged.
+Last year, the company placed an order of importing engineering items worth Rs 50 lakh from their vendor in Maldives.
+L.S.N Automobile paid for the entire consignment in advance.
+The shipment was supposed to arrive in India in ten days.
+However, when it was in transit, it rained heavily.
+The entire consignment got damaged but all crew members were safe.

-Here, the export & import insurance company appointed a surveyor to inspect the situation.
-The surveyor found out that it was flood which destroyed the consignment of L.S.N Automobile and therefore, it came under the purview of export & import insurance.
+The export & import insurance company also appointed a surveyor to inspect the situation.
+The surveyor found out that it was flooding which destroyed the consignment of L.S.N Automobile and therefore, it came under the purview of export & import insurance.
 As L.S.N Automobile had made a prepayment, the insurer computed the claim and agreed to compensate it.
-Here, the insurer asked for documents like damage certificate along with the payment receipt.
+Here, the insurer asked for documents like a damage certificate along with the payment receipt.
 The insurer carefully reviewed all the documents and finally, approved the claim.

-Situated in Gujarat, J.K, a food manufacturing company, was known for its high-quality food items.
-The company always packed its food in durable containers which are easy to carry and maintain.
-The company imports its packaging containers from Sri Lanka.
+J.K is a food manufacturing company in Gujarat.
+It manufactured high-quality food items.
+The company always packed its food in durable containers, easy to carry and maintain.
+The company imported its packaging containers from Sri Lanka.

-In this case, J.K had export & import insurance policy, and therefore, it approached the insurer for the claim settlement.
+In this case, J.K had an export & import insurance policy, and therefore, it approached the insurer for the claim settlement.
 The company contacted the insurer on its toll-free number.
-The insurer appointed a surveyor and asked for documents like claim form, a complete account of the accident, along with payment receipt, etc. Once all the documents are received, the insurer scrutinised and settled the claim accordingly.
+The insurer appointed a surveyor and asked for documents like a claim form, a complete account of the accident, along with payment receipt, etc. On receiving the documents, the insurer scrutinised and settled the claim.

 It would have been challenging for J.K to deal with financial losses without export & import insurance policy.